Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Western Kentucky Stats and Trends

-- This year the Hilltoppers have 19 turnovers, two fewer than the Mountaineers have takeaways (21).
+- The Hilltoppers have turned the ball over 19 times, two fewer times than the Mountaineers have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.